 As these changes take place, Arm will continue to support the self-declared compliance of Virtual Environments (VE) for cloud instances and virtual platforms.

 By making the program more accessible, both barriers to adoption and the time taken to become compliant are lowered.
 Manufacturers can control more variables during long-term planning, reducing risk.
-The dissemination of testing suites ensures firmware compliance can be bought in-house, allowing for self-declaration.
+The dissemination of testing suites ensures firmware compliance can be brought in-house, allowing for self-declaration.
 Alternatively, the expertise of trusted external engineering partners through test labs remains available if preferred.

 Some industry certifications require use of the Arm SystemReady Architecture Compliance Suite as part of their program.
 Arm will ensure this suite remains available for certification providers so they can continue to incorporate and build on the standards it sets.